xiongzhangyuan/gitlearn/readme.txt

-Git is a vesion control system.
+Git is a distributed vesion control system.
 Git is a free software.